marshular/HideInTrunk/README.md

-**HASN"T BEEN TEST SO IF THERE ANY ISSUES JOIN: https://discord.gg/eNrZ3CNau2**
+**HASN'T BEEN TEST SO IF THERE ANY ISSUES JOIN: https://discord.gg/eNrZ3CNau2**

 Changelog:
 - Added an open trunk option.